-If you travel to Mongolia for the first time, the question you may ask yourself is if Mongolia is really safe to travel to?
-I know I asked myself that same question on my first trip to Mongolia.
+If you travel to Mongolia for the first time, you may ask yourself if Mongolia is really safe to travel to.
+I asked myself that same question on my first trip to Mongolia.

-Mongolia is generally safe to visit, but there are specific safety precautions that you should take when you are traveling in Mongolia for any traveler.
+Mongolia is generally safe to visit, but any traveler should take specific safety precautions when traveling in Mongolia.
 There are areas in the city you should be extra cautious when traveling.
 Also, if you are out in the countryside, there are safety concerns you need to be aware of.

-Mongolia is a developing country where the World Bank’s latest report estimates overall poverty in the country of just over 28%.
+Mongolia is a developing country where the World Bank’s latest report estimates overall poverty of just over 28%.
 Some areas may have as high as 50% of the population is living at or below the poverty level.
-Ulaanbaatar, the capital, is no exception as there are many households there that are living in poverty.
+Ulaanbaatar, the capital, is no exception, as there are many households there that are living in poverty.

 One reason for the poverty in Mongolia and the capital city of Ulaanbaatar is the harsh winter months when many nomadic herders may have lost all their herds.
 Hence, they have no choice but to move their Ger to Ulaanbaatar’s Ger district to find some work.
 If you are interested in reading more about this, you can read our blog on What Are The Nomadic Herders in Mongolia? by clicking here.

 Over the last few years, the U.S. Embassy has reported that crimes have increased in Mongolia.
 You can read the U.S. Embassy report here.
-But the truth of the matter is that though crime has increased in Mongolia, it is still relatively safe to travel to Mongolia.
+But the truth is that though crime has increased in Mongolia, it is still relatively safe to travel to Mongolia.

-Like traveling to most countries in the world, there are things that travelers should look out for and be aware of for their safety and wellbeing.
-As the U.S. Embassy reported stated, there is “minimal risk” for crime to happen during your Mongolia trip.
-But there are things which every traveler to Mongolia should be aware of:
+Like traveling to most countries in the world, there are things that travelers should look out for and be aware of for their safety and well-being.
+As the U.S. Embassy reported, there is “minimal risk” for crime during your Mongolia trip.

 - The State Department Store